 And it will.

 Treatment is hard.
 It isn’t always pretty.
 Facing your demons and the painful experiences in your life that led you to your addiction will not be easy.
 It will hurt sometimes.
 But in talking, and talking, and working, and engaging, and connecting, it really will get better.
-Slowly, but surely, your life will begin to take the shape of an actual, real life, one where you can live and love and connect and rebuild.
+Slowly, but surely, your life will begin to take the shape of actual, real-life, one where you can live and love and connect and rebuild.
 Where hope is real and where you can touch it, and hold it close to your heart.

 Let the addicted you go.
 Let the jaded you go.
 It is alright to be angry and hurt at what has happened in your life.
-But it isn’t okay to destroy your life with an addiction any longer.
+But it isn’t okay to destroy your life with addiction any longer.
 You now know better, because of all you have learned at Shadow Mountain Recovery.
 You now know, once again, that It will get better.

 Trust in that.
 Hold tight to that.
 Life after addiction isn’t going to be perfect.
 You will still feel sad, and angry, and defeated, and afraid.
 But you now have the tools to deal with these emotions, rather than immediately numbing yourself to them by engaging in your addiction.
 You now have the tools to process through them, and please, oh please remember, It will get better.